Lee Seung-gi: 2004–present: As singer

-Scouted by singer Lee Sun-hee, Lee Seung Gi trained for two years before debuting on June 5, 2004, at the age of 17.
+Scouted by singer Lee Sun-hee, Lee trained for two years before debuting on June 5, 2004, at the age of 17.
 "Because You're My Girl", his debut song from his first album The Dream of a Moth, became a popular ballad which created a 'liking older women' syndrome in South Korea.
 With this song, he won the Best Newcomer award in various music awards ceremonies in 2004, such as the M.net KM Music Festival and Seoul Music Awards.
-In 2007, he also won the Best Male Solo Artist award at the M.net KM Music Festival with his song White Lie from his third album Story of Separation.
+In 2007, he also won the Best Male Solo Artist award at the M.net KM Music Festival with his song "White Lie" from his third album Story of Separation.

-He released a digital single titled Will You Marry Me in 2009, which became a hit in South Korea.
+He released a digital single titled "Will You Marry Me" in 2009, which became a hit in South Korea.
 With this single, he received the Digital Single Bonsang award in the 24th Golden Disc Awards.
 The same year, he released his fourth album Shadow, which was a success and received 40,000 pre-order copies before its release.

-In 2010, he recorded a duet version of his 2007 song Smile Boy with South Korean figure skater Kim Yuna, which became the official 2010 FIFA World Cup commercial song in South Korea.
-He also received the Digital Single Bonsang award for the second consecutive time at the 25th Golden Disc Awards with his song Love Taught Me To Drink.
+In 2010, he recorded a duet version of his 2007 song "Smile Boy" with South Korean figure skater Kim Yuna, which became the official 2010 FIFA World Cup commercial song in South Korea.
+He also received the Digital Single Bonsang award for the second consecutive time at the 25th Golden Disc Awards with his song "Love Taught Me To Drink".
 This was followed by the release of his fifth album, Tonight in 2011, a departure from his usual traditional ballads and encompasses more of a rock band-style sound and melodies.
-The title song Aren't We Friends instantly topped online music charts upon release.
-His other single, Era of Love also earned the No. 1 spot on that week's Billboard K-Pop Hot 100.
+The title song "Aren't We Friends" instantly topped online music charts upon release.
+His other single, "Era of Love" also earned the No. 1 spot on that week's Billboard K-Pop Hot 100.